saitaiky/notebook/docs/docs/web-development/kubernetes/architecture/services.md

 It is **an open port on every worker node in the cluster** that has a pod for that service.
 When traffic is received on that open port, it directs it to a specific port on the ClusterIP for the service it is representing.

-In a single-node cluster this is very straight forward.
-In a multi-node cluster the internal routing can get more complicated.
-In that case you might want to introduce **an external load balancer** so you can spread traffic out across all the nodes and be able to handle failures a bit easier.

 - NodePort service is an extension of ClusterIP service.
 When creating a NodePort Service,  A ClusterIP Service is automatically created
 - It is designed for something outside the cluster to talk to your service through the IP addresses on the nodes
 - High port allocated on each node (Port range: 30000-32767)